NatGr/projectAdA/README.md

 	- What is the reputation of countries seen from abroad ?
 	- Is this vision different from the image the national news give of the country ?
 	- Is the built estimator statistically reliable (amount of samples) ?
-	- Do the scores vary a lot when we change the assessing methodology (using the confidence of the GDELT database, mean of the opinions vs median opinion) ?
+	- Do the scores vary a lot when we change the assessing methodology (using the confidence attribute of the GDELT database, mean of the opinions vs median opinion) ?
-	- (If time permits) giving news from "bad" countries less weight to compute the "goodness" of a country (example: Saudi Arabia has bad reputation so don't care so much that Saudi Arabia criticizing Canada).
+	- (If time permits) giving news from "bad" countries less weight to compute the "goodness" of a country (example: Saudi Arabia has bad reputation so don't care so much that Saudi Arabia criticizes Canada).
 	- (If time permits) using the *Actor1Type1Code* field to identify the type of actor the event refers to (ex: government, civilians,...) and refine the score of a country in different scores.
 This will also reduce the amount of available data